Few-shot Personalized Saliency Prediction Based on Interpersonal Gaze Patterns: Proposed Few-shot PSM Prediction

 \section{Proposed Few-shot PSM Prediction}

-Our few-shot PSM prediction consists of three phases and the whole flow is shown in Fig. \ref{overview}.
-We assume that there are the $P$ training persons with a vast amount of eye-tracking data and a target person with a limited amount of eye-tracking data.
-In practice, the assumption that training persons exist is pragmatic since the large-scale dataset is available\cite{xu2017beyond, xu2018personalized}.
-First the multi-task CNN \cite{yin2017multi} is trained to predict the PSMs of the training persons by referring to the previous study \cite{xu2017beyond, xu2018personalized}.
-Next, we choose the common images that the target person gazes at based on the AIS scheme \cite{moroto2020few}.
-The common images are chosen such that they bring more diverse gaze patterns to persons.
-Finally, the proposed method predicts the PSM by using tensor-to-matrix regression \cite{lock2018tensor} with the PSMs of training persons.
+The proposed few-shot PSM prediction comprises three phases, and the entire flow is depicted in Fig.~\ref{overview}.
+Here, we assume that there are $P$ training persons with a massive amount of eye-tracking data and a target person with a limited amount of eye-tracking data.
+First, the multi-task CNN~\cite{yin2017multi} is trained to predict the PSMs of the training persons by referring to the previous studies~\cite{xu2017beyond}~\cite{xu2018personalized}.
+Next, we select common images that the target person gazes at based on the AIS scheme~\cite{moroto2020few}.
+The common images are selected such that they bring more diverse gaze patterns to persons.
+Finally, the proposed method predicts the PSM using tensor-to-matrix regression~\cite{lock2018tensor} with the PSMs of the training persons.
+Therefore, by efficiently using the interpersonal gaze patterns, we can effectively select images to acquire eye-tracking data and preserve the structural information of PSMs predicted for training persons.